mparno/fenics-web/source/installation/installation.rst

 Mac OS X
 ========

-The Mac OS X binary installer is a *beta-quality release* based on unstable FEniCS packages.
-We encourage you to test and report issues.
-Other comments or suggestions for improvements are also much appreciated.

 The FEniCS binary for OS X runs on Intel 10.6 only. *10.5 and older and the PowerPC architecture are not supported.* XCode 3 (available on the OS X install disc) is required to run the binary.